open-ephys/next-gen-system/Specification.md

-  1. A hardware interface that connects directly to FPGA pins trough a standardized high-speed digital interconnect via generic 68-pin VHDCI connectors and cables that are connected to the FPGA boards via the ubiquitous FMC connectors and an intermediate DIO board as mechanical interconnect.
+  1. A hardware interface that connects directly to FPGA pins trough a standardized high-speed digital interconnect via generic 68-pin VHDCI connectors and cables (which are connected to the FPGA boards via FMC connectors and an intermediate DIO board as mechanical interconnect).

-  1. A firmware module for the FPGA that drives this hardware, but does not need to be able to communicate with the host PC, or be developed for specific drivers.
+  1. A firmware module / IP core for the FPGA that drives this hardware, but does not need to be able to communicate with the host PC, or be developed for specific drivers.

-  1.(Optional) A software that communicates with this hardware through theopen instruments AI that provides a generic interface to the hardware via data transfers and device registers, and can be used with no knowledge ofthe underlying interconnect (PCIe, USB, Ethernet).
+  1.(Optional) Software that communicates with this hardware through the open instruments AI that provides a generic interface to the hardware via data transfers and device registers, and can be used with no knowledge of the underlying interconnect (PCIe, USB, Ethernet).

-By removing and standardizing the intermediate components of hardware-software interfaces, the development effort required for this is vastly reduced, and different data sources can be operated together in one system.
+By removing and standardizing the intermediate components of hardware-software interfaces, the development effort required for this is vastly reduced.
+As an added benefit, different data sources can be operated together seamlessly in one system.

 ![Overview of the components and interfaces of the system.
 Only the interconnect